ib-ruby/ib-examples/README.md

 * Require an Demo Account
 * Clone [IB-Container](https://github.com/ib-ruby/ib-container) and install one container on your hardware.
 * Enter the container  (use `lxc open _container-name_`)
+* ib-examples is included

+enjoy.

+Alternatively

-* Clone this respiratory
+* clone this respository
-* Run the install-script in /setup
+* run the install-script in /setup

-enjoy

 ## Console and Gateway